MeeXaSiK/MonoCache/README.md

 ## Installation

-1. Add files into yout Unity project
+1. Install `MonoCache` in your Unity project
 2. Add component `GlobalUpdate` on any `GameObject` in scene

    > otherwise it will be added automatically, but it is better to add `GlobalUpdate` manually